 What Type of Washer

-Prices of top loaders in Nigeria can range from as low as 18,000 Naira for compact washing machines to up to 350,000 Naira for the bigger more sophisticated models.
+Prices of top loaders in Nigeria can range from as low as 30,000 Naira for compact washing machines, 60,000 Naira for twin tub washers, and up to 350,000 Naira for the bigger more sophisticated models that are fully automatic.

 There are generally two types of front load washing machines.
 You have the single tub models and the Twin tub washing machines.
 The twin tub semi-automatic washing machines offer two compartments, one for washing and the other for spinning (rinsing and drying).

 Top loaders also wash faster than front loaders and are easier to clean.
-Capacity of top washers ranges from 1.5kg to up to 17kg.
+Capacity of top washers ranges from 0.8kg to up to 17kg.

-Want to Buy a Top Load Washing Machine?
+Want to Buy a Top Load Washer?
 Click Here

 Overall, front load washing machines offer better performance than top loaders.
-They are loaded from the front and are generally more economical requiring less water and detergent than top washing machines.
-They fully automatic requiring to do nothing more than loading the dirty clothes.
+They are loaded from the front and are generally more economical requiring less water and detergent than top load washing machines.
+They are usually fully automatic requiring you to do nothing more than loading your dirty laundry.

 Front washers also operate more quietly and can handle heavy loads like large blankets.
-Prices of Front Washing Machines starts at around 95,000 Naira in Nigeria.
+Prices of Front Washing Machines starts at around 85,000 Naira in Nigeria, but you would have to spend up to 150,000 to get a reasonably sized model with performance to boot.

-Want to Buy a Front Load Washing Machine?
+Want to Buy a Front Load Washer?
 Click Here

 Dryers don’t wash they just dry.
 You load your clothes into the dryer for drying after washing.
 They use heating elements and air flow to dry clothes.
 They come as a separate unit or combined with the washer.